Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Bowditch and primitive-stable representations of in a -hyperbolic space

 \subsection{A first property of Bowditch representations}

 ~\\

-Let $(X,d)$ be a $\delta$-hyperbolic space, geodesic and proper, and $o \in X$ a basepoint.
+Let $(X,d)$ be a $\delta$-hyperbolic, geodesic and visibility space, and $o \in X$ a basepoint.
 The stable length (defined in the previous section) is the right notion to determine whether an isometry is hyperbolic or not : it can be shown that an isometry $A$ is hyperbolic if and only if $l_S(A)>0$, whereas this equivalence is not true in general when considering the displacement length.
-Finally, we can compare the displacement and the stable length, with the following inequality : The proofs of all these facts about the stable length can be found in \cite{coornaert_geometrie_1990}, Chapter 10.6.\\
+Finally, we can compare the displacement and the stable length, with the following inequality : The left inequality follows directly from the definitions, hence is true in any metric space, whereas the right inequality is really a feature of $\delta$-hyperbolicity.
+The proofs of all these facts about the stable length can be found in \cite{coornaert_geometrie_1990}, Chapter 10.6.\\

 \begin{Remark} Since $l_\rho(\gamma) = \underset{o \in X} \inf d(\rho(\gamma)o,o)$, we deduce that a Bowditch representation of constants $(C,D)$ satisfies, for any basepoint $o \in X$ :

 Moreover, because of the inequalities \eqref{comp-l-ls}, we can deduce that a Bowditch representation of constants $(C,D)$ also satisfies :